 The Portfolio of Evidence will be submitted at Gateway.
 The Independent End-Point Assessor will review the portfolio prior to the Professional Discussion.
-The apprentice can refer to and illustrate their answers with evidence from their portfolio of evidence.
+The portfolio is not directly assessed, it will enable the assessor to prepare for the Professional Discussion and the apprentice may refer to the portfolio during the discussion.

-The Professional Discussion is a formal 2-way discussion between the apprentice and the Independent End-Point Assessor, to establish understanding and application of the knowledge, skills and behaviours mapped to this assessment method.
-The following themes will be assessed:
+The Professional Discussion will be a structured discussion between the the apprentice and the Independent End-Point Assessor, to establish their understanding and application of the knowledge, skills and behaviours.
+The apprentice will be asked at least 10 questions.
+Follow-up questions will be asked where clarification is required.